 On March 12, 2024, Fortistar, through its subsidiary OPAL Holdco, converted 71,500,000 shares of Class D common stock of the Company held by it, each of which is entitled to five votes per share on all matters on which stockholders generally are entitled to vote, for an equal number of shares of newly issued Class B common stock, each of which is entitled to one vote per share on such matters.
 The share conversion had no effect on the economic interest in the Company held by Fortistar or OPAL Holdco.
 Fortistar converted such shares in order that the Company's Class A common stock would become eligible for inclusion in certain stock market indices, on which many broad-based mutual funds and exchange-traded index funds are based.
-There can be no assurance that the Company's Class A common stock will be included in any stock market index as a result of the share conversion, or that if the Company's Class A common stock is included in any such index, that the price per share of the Company's Class A common stock will be positively affected.
+There can be no assurance that the Company's Class A common stock will be included in any stock market index as a result of the share conversion, or that if the Company's Class A will be positively affected.